MicrosoftDocs/dynamics-365-fraud-protection/content/schema.md

 ms.date: 09/04/2019

 ms.topic: conceptual
-title: View purchase assessment schemas
+title: View purchase protection schemas
 ---

-# View purchase assessment schemas
+# View purchase protection schemas

 This topic outlines the schemas for historical data that is bulk-uploaded into Microsoft Dynamics 365 Fraud Protection as comma-separated values (CSV) files.
 For information about the upload procedure, see [Upload historical data](data-upload.md).
 If data will be ingested via the application programming interface (API), see [Integrate Dynamics 365 Fraud Protection real-time APIs](integrate-real-time-api.md).